Alumni Association Board

 Upon graduation, Mariah began working in the insurance industry and is currently employed at an agency in Grand Rapids.

-Mariah joined the Alumni Council to continue her commitment to The Compact and an Education for Individual and Social Responsibility.
+Mariah joined the Alumni Association Board to continue her commitment to The Compact and an Education for Individual and Social Responsibility.
 She enjoys the opportunities to connect, and reconnect, with a variety of alumni, friends of the college and current students.